 Unbound and Untethered!

-As you can see from the information above, Pokemon Unbound is arguably one of the most unique, comprehensive and complete ROM hacks that have ever been made.
+As you can see from the information above, Pokemon Unbound is arguably one of the most unique, comprehensive, and complete ROM hacks that have ever been made.
 It offers everything that fans have urged Game Freak to add to the real games and then doubles down with much more content.

 Does it have its flaws?
 Sure, but every game does, even award-winning ones.
-So with that in mind, we urge you to give Pokemon Unbound a try and experience retro Pokemon in its truest, most beautifully realised form.
+So with that in mind, we urge you to give Pokemon Unbound a try and experience retro Pokemon in its truest, most beautifully realized form.